lzhou0714/111lab4/README.md

 # Hey!
 I'm Filing Here
-./ext2-create creates cs111-base.img which is supposed to be the file system image (1Mb) dumpe2fs cs111-base.img
-1kB blocks
-since block 0 is reserved for boot our bit map starts at 1 ftru=
-One line description of this code.

-tutorial: did super block
-need to do :
-    make inode table, bitmap..... many more
+This program creates a mini EXT2 file system which is mounted in the mnt folder It has a root directory, a lost+found directory, a hello-world file, and a symlink hello that points to hello-world.
 ## Building

-Explain briefly how to build your program.
+to build and compile use
+make

 ## Running

+To run and mount

+./ext2-create # run executable to create cs111-base.img
+mkdir mnt
+sudo mount -o loop cs111-base.img mnt # mount your filesystem, loop lets you use a file

-Show how to compile, mount, and example output of `ls -ain` your mounted filesystem.
+output of `ls -ain`
+total 7
+     2 drwxr-xr-x 3    0    0 1024 Nov 29 15:12 .
+942298 drwxr-xr-x 5 1000 1000 4096 Nov 29 15:12 ..
+    13 lrw-r--r-- 1 1000 1000   11 Nov 29 15:12 hello -> hello-world
+    12 -rw-r--r-- 1 1000 1000   12 Nov 29 15:12 hello-world
+    11 drwxr-xr-x 2    0    0 1024 Nov 29 15:12 lost+found

 ## Cleaning up

-Explain briefly how to unmount the filesystem, remove the mount directory, and clean up all binary files.
+To unmount the filesystem, remove the mount directory, and clean up all binary files

+sudo umount mnt # unmount the filesystem rmdir mnt # delete the directory used for mounting